-PR entrepreneur, wife, mother, runner, dog lover, born in Holland, living and working in Belgium.
+PR entrepreneur, wife, mother, runner, dog lover, living in The Netherlands.

 In the months after receiving the Usher diagnosis for our son Jackson I had so many questions, doubts and fears.
 I googled and read for hours, usually ending up crying, dreading what is ahead of us.
 But I do not want to spend the rest of my life in fear and grief, my son deserves a better mom and my husband a better wife.